LindsellR/Chat-Demo/README.md

 Or

-press a to launch Android emulator
+press 'a' to launch Android emulator

 Or

-press i to launch iOS simulator (macOS only)
+press 'i' to launch iOS simulator (macOS only)

 ## Project Structure
 ```